pratheeshrussell/angular-OGtags-with-php/README.md

     "src/php-includes"],
 ```

+## Running the demo
+* add your unsplash api key in settings.app.ts.
+* build and host at some free shared hosting.

 ## Limitations
 * Can be used to set only headers.
 Content itself will not be prerendered.
 * Needs a server with PHP setup.
 * It will not work in dev server.
-You may thry something like `http-server-php`
+You may thy something like `http-server-php`

 ## Versions